 Since the 1950s archaeologists working in the Caribbean began to notice very strong similarities between the macroblade (large stone blade) industries of the Greater Antilles and those made by Belize’s Archaic Period peoples.
 Cultural links between the two regions were suspected, and since that time, new excavations, particularly at the site of Colha in Belize have strengthened the evidence for migrations from Belize that led to the first peopling of the Greater Antilles.
 The name given to the culture of Belize migrants in the Caribbean is Casimiroid, with the earliest known site being in Haiti (Vignier III, northwest of Port-au-Prince, c.
 3620 B.C.).

 The great civilization of the ancient Maya was spread across Belize, southern Mexico, Guatemala, and Honduras, and began to emerge around 1000 B.C., reaching its peak in the “Classic Period” from A.D.
 250 to A.D.
 900. The Maya achieved a number of ‘firsts’ in the Caribbean region, most important of which were the formation of state-level societies, the construction of monumental architecture, and the invention of a writing system—a hieroplyphic-based script that has been largely deciphered by scholars.
-Many of the beautiful monuments such as temples and palaces along with Classic Period architecture such as Tikal, Uaxactún, Caracol and Xunantunich still endure and have become landmarks of Belize’s heritage.
+Many of the beautiful monuments such as temples and palaces along with Classic Period architecture such as Tikal, Uaxactún, Caracol and Xunantunich still endure and have all become landmarks of Belize’s heritage.
 In fact, Caracol and Xunantunich are classic period sites with the tallest and second tallest ancient Maya structures in Belize respectively.

 Spanish contact in the early 1500s did not result in settlement due to the resistance of tribal group in the Yucatán Peninsula at the time.
 It was not until 1638 that the ‘Baymen,’ British and Scottish pirates and settlers, entered Belize and established a logwood industry that thrived through the 17th and 18th centuries.
 The Baymen battled Spanish ships repeatedly for the possession of Belize until 1779, when Spanish forces captured the Baymen and their African slaves, subsequently granting freedom to the latter.